Invariant differential operators on a class of multiplicity free spaces: Introduction

-Let $H$ be a reductive algebraic group over ${\C}$ and let $X$ be a smooth irreducible $H$-variety.
+10pt Let $H$ be a reductive algebraic group over ${\C}$ and let $X$ be a smooth irreducible $H$-variety.
 Let ${\C}[X]$ be the algebra of regular functions on $X$ and let $D(X)$ be the algebra of differential operators on $X$.
 Then the $H$-action on $X$ extends naturally to $\C[X]$ and $D(X)$.
 Let $\C[X]^H$ (resp. $D(X)^H)$ be the subalgebras of $H$-invariants in $\C[X]$ (resp. $D(X)$).
 The ring $\C[X]^H$ is the ring of regular functions on the categorical quotient $X/ -3pt/H$.
 The problem of determining the structure of $D(X)^H$ was investigated by several authors (\cite{Schwarz}, \cite{Van-den-Bergh}, \cite{Levasseur-Stafford}).
 On the other hand under the above mentioned hypothesis there exists a $H$-equivariant restriction map

 obtained by applying elements in $D(X)^H$ to functions in $\C[X]^H$.
 It is expected that $D(X)^H$ as well as its image under $\delta$ (the so-called algebra of radial components) should share many properties of enveloping algebras(\cite{Schwarz}, \cite{Levasseur}).
 In this paper we obtain the precise structure of $D(V)^{G'}$ in the case where $(G,V)$ is a so called {\it multiplicity free spaces with one dimensional quotient}, (here $G$ is reductive and $G'=[G,G]$ is the derived group).
-To be more precise we show that $D(V)^{G'}$ is a quotient of a generalized {\it Smith algebra} over its center which is a polynomial algebra.
+These spaces are defined to be the multiplicity free spaces $(G,V)$ for which the quotient $V/ -3pt/G'$ is one dimensional.
+To be more precise we show that the (non-commutative) algebra $D(V)^{G'}$ is a quotient of a generalized {\it Smith algebra}.
 Over $\C$ this kind of algebras were introduced by S. P. Smith (\cite{Smith}) as natural generalizations of the enveloping algebra of ${\go {sl}}_{2}$.
-He also shows in the same paper that these algebras have a very interesting representation theory.
+As a Corollary we describe by generators and relations the algebras of radial components attached to the $G'$-isotypic components in the polynomial algebra $\C[V]$ (the image under $\delta$ above corresponds to the trivial representation of $G'$).

+According to the classification obtained by the author (\cite{Rubenthaler-JLT}), the class of multiplicity free spaces with a one dimensional quotient is a rather large class inside the multiplicity free spaces.
+It contains both irreducible and non irreducible representations.

+The representations $(Str(V), V)$ where $V$ is a simple Jordan algebra over $\C$ and where $StrV)$ is the structure group of $V$ are examples of irreducible multiplicity free spaces with a one dimensional quotient (see Remark \ref{rem-Jordan} and Example \ref{ex-commutative-PV} below).
+Among these there is the natural representation of $GL(n,\C)$ on the space $Sym_{n}(\C)$ of $n\times n$ symmetric matrices and also the irreducible 27-dimensional representation of $E_{6}\times \C^*$.